TILL'S TIPs OF THE DAY

 #1 - For a non-flip over-easy fried egg, cover the pan with a lid.
 The trapped heat will cook the egg from the top.

 #5 - Use dried herbs at the beginning and during cooking.
-Use fresh herbs at the end to give extra flavor. #10 - Adding oil to butter will NOT keep it from burning.
-Use clarified butter or Ghee instead. #16 - To keep a halved avocado from browning, spray the cut surface with cooking spray. #20 - To make cheese grating easier, spray the grater with cooking spray. #21 - To crisp up wilted greens, soak them in cold water and add a splash of white vinegar. #24 - When poaching eggs, add 2 tbsp of white vinegar to the water to help set the whites faster. #27 - Use Kosher salt.
-The larger flakes stick to your food and are easier to sprinkle. #35 - Soften brown sugar that has hardened by microwaving it for 30 seconds. #38 - When cooking meat in a crock pot, sear or grill the meat first.
-This will bring extra flavor to the dish. #46 - For kebabs, always use two skewers.
-This will prevent your food from spinning. #57 - To peel tomatoes, core the stem and cut a shallow X in the top.
+Use fresh herbs at the end to give extra flavor. #6 - To ensure you are buying the freshest corn, press on a kernel with your fingernail.
+Fresh corn kernels will pop and squirt. #10 - Adding oil to butter will NOT keep it from burning.
+Use clarified butter or Ghee instead. #13 - To mellow out raw onion flavor, place the chopped or sliced onion in a strainer and rinse with very hot tap water for 30 seconds.
+Use in salads, tacos, sandwiches etc. #16 - To keep a halved avocado from browning, spray the cut surface with cooking spray. #20 - To make cheese grating easier, spray the grater with cooking spray. #21 - To crisp up wilted greens, soak them in cold water and add a splash of white vinegar. #23 - Use ice cube trays to freeze fresh herbs.
+Chop the herbs and place in the tray, add water to cover and freeze.
+When you want to use them, just toss a cube of herbs into your sauce, soup or stew. #24 - When poaching eggs, add 2 tbsp of white vinegar to the water to help set the whites faster. #26 - Always buy shell-on shrimp.
+Save the shells and keep them in a zip top bag in the freezer.
+Once you have enough, roast them in a pan as a base for a fantastic seafood stock, bisque or compound butter. #27 - Use Kosher salt.
+The larger flakes stick to your food and are easier to sprinkle. #32 – The best tasting zucchini are between 6 – 8 inches long. #35 - Soften brown sugar that has hardened by microwaving it for 30 seconds. #38 - When cooking meat in a crock pot, sear or grill the meat first.
+This will bring extra flavor to the dish. #41 - Make sure your knives are always sharp.
+More accidents happen with dull knives than with sharp ones. #46 - For kebabs, always use two skewers.
+This will prevent your food from spinning. #48 – Always keep a large bowl for garbage on the counter while prepping and cooking.
+Clean as you go! #49 - Place a bunch of scallions in a glass of water on your counter.
+Cut only the tops and use for cooking – they will grow back. #52 - Control garlic flavor by choosing the right preparation: Whole = mild / Sliced = medium / Minced = strong / Smashed = even stronger #57 - To peel tomatoes, core the stem and cut a shallow X in the top.
 Place the tomatoes in a pot of boiling water for 30 seconds and then transfer them to a bowl with ice water.
-Let them cool for 1 minute and the skin will slide right off. #68 - Use an egg slicer to cut button mushrooms. #85 - Learn to use a honing steel and keep your knifes sharp.
+Let them cool for 1 minute and the skin will slide right off. #59 - Secure your cutting board to the counter by placing a moist dish towel or reusable rubber shelf liner underneath. #62 - To control the heat when cooking with fresh chiles, take out the seeds and cut out the veins.
+The seeds are spicy but the heat is most concentrated in the veins. #64 - For a makeshift piping bag, use a zip top bag.
+Fill the bag with whatever you are dispensing (i.e. pancake batter, whipped cream etc.), cut off one corner and squeeze. #67 - Always brown food in stainless or cast-iron pans.
+Preheat your pans dry and only add fat when the pan is hot.
+Leave non-stick coated pans for lower heat cooking. #68 - Use an egg slicer to cut button mushrooms. #70 - Never place your wooden cutting boards in the dish washer. #71 - NEVER use glass or stone cutting boards, they will destroy your knives!
+Stick to wood or plastic. #73 - When using fresh cilantro (corinander), don’t bother plucking the leaves.
+The stems are tender and full of flavor.
+Just chop them up along with the leaves and use as directed. #79 - Invest in a good pair of kitchen shears.
+Use them to trim green beans, cut fresh herbs, turn a whole broccoli into florets etc. use them to cut almost anything. #85 - Learn to use a honing steel and keep your knifes sharp.
 A dull knife is a dangerous knife! #96 - Know your oven!
 Use an oven thermometer and measure temperatures in different spots.
 Compare the results to your dials.
 Chances are they will be off...
-Don’t trust your dials! #107 - Use a food processor to turn stale bread into bread crumbs. #143 - Invest in a good pepper mill.
+Don’t trust your dials! #107 - Use a food processor to turn stale bread into bread crumbs. #123 - Store fresh herbs in a glass of water on your countertop.
+Change the water daily and your herbs will last a lot longer than stored in the fridge. #143 - Invest in a good pepper mill.
 Never use pre-ground pepper; your taste buds will be rewarded. |

 #2 - Honey never spoils.